 Mobile apps are everywhere.
 In today’s world, you can find an app for almost anything you need to do.
 Want to order pizza?
 There’s an app for that.
 You’d also definitely find an app that reminds you to move after a long time sitting or offers you essential health tips.
 In fact, you may actually find it hard to choose a particular one from amongst the sheer number of options out there.

 However, in the midst of all these, there’s a massive hitch: the issue of security.
 Cybercrimes are on the rise and mobile app companies are taking the hit.
-With cybercrimes happening every other second, it is very important that you secure your app to avoid any breaches.
+With cybercrimes happening every other second, it is very important that you secure your app to avoid becoming a cybersecurity victim.
 The slightest security breach can cost you millions or billions of dollars.
 You could ask Facebook about that.

 But how do you boost the security of your mobile app?
 We’d find out in this article.
 Let’s get down to brass tacks, shall we?

 Before you hop right into developing a mobile app, it’s important to know the top mobile app security risks and which ones to watch out for.
 This way, you can easily secure your app and avoid any major breaches.
 Here are some of the top mobile app security risks to avoid:

 The typical mobile app involves an exchange of data between the user and the server.
 When data is transmitted from the user to the application, the data transverses or travels through the internet and the device’s carrier network.

 During this short window where the data is traversing, attackers may take advantage of any security vulnerabilities and then intercept sensitive user information or data.

 There are several threat agents when it comes to insecure communication.
 It could be a seemingly insignificant malware on the user’s mobile device.
 On the other hand, it could be a malicious person who shares a local network with the user.